Understanding Systems and Procedure Packs in Accordance with EU MDR

 Appointing a European Authorized Representative for System and Procedure Packs

 The System and Procedure Pack producers based outside of the European Economic Area (EEA) need not appoint a European Authorized Representative (EAR).
-It is essential for the non-EEA manufacturers of individual CE-marked devices within the System and Procedure Packs that can be sold separately to appoint an EU Authorized Representative.
+However, appointing an EAR is essential for foreign manufacturers of individual devices that are CE marked in the system and procedure packs which can be sold separately.

 Basic UDI-DI Assignment and UDI Database Registration: